Every organization has business processes. How well these processes operate determines the efficiency of your business.

 Step #2: Gather Information & Data

 Most of your employees carry out the process with some variation.
-You need to figure out what’s the best approach & document that.
+You need to figure out what’s the best approach and document that.
 Hence, you need to interview the employees who are working on the process first-hand.
 To get the best out of the initiative, you can even ask them for input on how to improve the workflow.

 At this stage, you should also figure out the following…